T2 Corporation – Income Tax Guide – Before you start

 This penalty applies if the amount calculated is more than the amount of penalty usually applied under subsections 162(1) and (2), as discussed above.

 A large corporation has to file the T2 Corporation Income Tax Return and, if applicable, a Schedule 38, Part VI Tax on Capital of Financial Institutions.
-If a corporation fails to file these returns, a penalty will be charged for each complete month that the forms are late, up to a maximum of 40 months.
+If a corporation fails to file these returns, in addition to any other penalty as applicable, we will charge a penalty for each complete month that the returns are late, up to a maximum of 40 months.
 The penalty will be calculated as follows:

 - 0.0005% of the corporation's taxable capital employed in Canada at the end of tax year; and